peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Return Value

-The resulting 4x4 matrix.
+The resulting 4 &times; 4 matrix.
 (Type: Array.&lt;number>)

 <a name='H3DU.MathUtil.mat4toFrustumPlanes'></a>
 ### (static) H3DU.MathUtil.mat4toFrustumPlanes(matrix)

-Finds the six clipping planes of a view frustum defined by a 4x4 matrix.
+Finds the six clipping planes of a view frustum defined by a 4 &times; 4 matrix.
 These six planes together form the shape of a "chopped-off" pyramid (or frustum).

 In this model, the eye, or camera, is placed at the top